 You sell a private label product under your name and specific directions.
 As the buyer, you describe everything about the product, including what’s in it, how it’s packed, and how it’s labelled.

 Your e-commerce business model is the core framework of your business.
-The pillars of your business – profitability, productivity, payment method, and even personalization – are all dependent on the framework you adapt and apply to the structure of your operations.
+The pillars of your business – profitability, productivity, payment method, and even personalization – all depend on the framework you adapt and apply to the structure of your operations.

-Hence, if you want to set up a successful online business, or maybe simply expand your e-commerce store, identify first which of these 8 proven e-commerce business models speak volumes to you.
+Hence, if you want to set up a successful online business or expand your e-commerce store, you should first identify which of the following eight proven e-commerce business models speak volumes to you: